frederic-perez/AmE-dictionary/data/dictionary.md

 __lean<sup>2</sup>__ _v_
 __leap day__
 __leap of faith__
+__leap to (someone’s) mind__ To suddenly or immediately materialize in someone’s mind. _A: “What would you like to have for dinner?”
+B: “I’m not sure, nothing’s really leaping to mind.”_
 __leap year__
 __leapfrog__ _v_ :two::hammer: (leapfrogging)
 __leaps and bounds__ _To grow in leaps and bounds._